Trans Pride with Pronouns Him, Her, They

 Resources

 Be open and upfront about your inclusive benefits packages, and make sure that all of these options are highlighted for all staff members regardless of their perceived sexual orientation or gender.
 We all know that navigating the United States healthcare system is no walk in the park, but it is often disproportionately more difficult for LGBTQ+ staff members when their options are unclear.
-Even when offering these benefits, it’s important to keep in mind that LGBTQ+ people often have to do additional work to find professionals or medical facilities that are queer-friendly.
+Even when offering these benefits, it’s important to keep in mind that LGBTQ+ people often have to do additional work to find professionals or medical facilities that are LGBTQ+-friendly.
 This is why we also recommend that you offer a resource guide for staff members to look to when searching for any kind of health support.

 Pronouns